wp-plugins/formidable/readme.txt

 * Added nonce fields and checking for increased security
 * Updated duplicate entry checking for more accuracy
 * Added French translation
+* PRO: Added phone format option, including an input mask if format is not a regular expression
 * PRO: Added exclude_fields to the form shortcode.
 Ex [formidable id=2 exclude_fields="25,26"]
 * PRO: Allow the field value to be used to filter data from entries values in custom displays
 * PRO: Allow for quotation marks in values used to get stats in the frm-stats shortcode